 20 to 25 weeks of Industrial Training in the Industry

-You can learn more about salary expectations in the Hotel Management Salaries discussion
+You can learn more about salary expectations in the salaries discussion

 A front office management diploma is a specialized program designed to equip individuals with the skills and knowledge needed to effectively manage the front desk or reception area of various organizations.
 This diploma covers a range of topics essential for running a smooth and efficient front office operation.